 Clayton was completely in from the get go.
 He mentioned, in our first email exchange, that he had an aerospace engineering colleague who would potentially be interested too.
 I met with both Clayton and his colleague, resulting in Will Evonosky deciding to come on as our third member.
-That first meeting took place on September 21st.
-With a due date of December 1st for the 10-page proposal and accompanying 2-minute video we realized we had our work cut out for us.
+That first meeting took place on Sept.
+21. With a due date of Dec.
+1 for the 10-page proposal and accompanying two-minute video we realized we had our work cut out for us.
 We had also decided, in our first meeting, that we would each show up with sketches of potential ideas in our next meeting.

-In the next month, the ideas that followed included a flower-like design with circular petals of solar cells deploying from the ends of 8 booms, a design with 25 one-centimeter thick discs hinged to one another that would deploy by rotating each disc out from the previous one, and a slew of other designs.
+In the next month, the ideas that followed included a flower-like design with circular petals of solar cells deploying from the ends of eight booms, a design with 25 one-centimeter-thick discs hinged to one another that would deploy by rotating each disc out from the previous one, and a slew of other designs.
 We also brought on our fourth member, Bryce Huber, in that first month.

 The four of us then pitched these ideas to a professor who had worked in deployable space structures.
 He had his reservations and doubts for each design, which was somewhat discouraging due to the time it felt we had wasted just coming up with an overall design.
 Additionally, we had begun to realize that none of us were well experienced in using CAD software that would be a necessary part of conveying our design to the judges.